Service Detail

 That sequencing discipline matters on regional projects involving long site drives, exposed conditions, layered inspections, or turnover requirements tied to operators, tenants, or expansion plans.
 The schedule is managed as a full project system, not as isolated work lists by trade.

-• Map access, demolition, and systems work before field activity begins
+• Map access, demolition, and systems work before field activity begins — including owner business operations constraints and noise-sensitive adjacencies

-• Keep finish trades, inspections, and owner decisions aligned to the same milestones
+• Keep finish trades, inspections, and owner decisions aligned to the same milestones with active reporting during construction

-• Turn over completed spaces in phases that support staff transition and continuity
+• Turn over completed spaces in phases that support staff transition and continuity without disrupting adjacent occupied areas

 Beaumont Execution Priorities